 Interviewer: That’s a wonderful story.
 Who were some of the key people you met when you came to Beth Tikvah who may have influenced you to become a leader?

 Mindel: The person who influenced me the most to become a leader was Gary.

 Mindel: Yes, Gary Huber, he saw things in me that I didn’t even know were there.
 He nominated me to serve on the Board as Adult Education Chair.
 I was terrified of following Manny (Luttinger) because Manny did such a fabulous job.
 He said, “You don’t have to do it like Manny does, you just have to do it like Barb does.”
 I loved doing it.
 You know I was very quiet on the Board for a couple years there.

 After I was finished being Adult Education Chair, I became Ritual Chair.
 From that I became Second Vice-President, First Vice-President and President and now Past President which is a wonderful position to have.
-By the time I get off the Board end of next May, I will have been on the Board for eleven straight years.
+By the time I get off the Board end of next May, I will have been on the Board for 11straight years.
 What was I thinking?
 But no, I’ve loved it!
 I loved it.
 And also, I loved participating in activities.
 I’ve met wonderful people in the Sunday night study group.
 I loved Art and Frida Ksienski who led Torah Study at the time.
 I made friends with the people who came there.
 Dawn (Heyman) has been a wonderful friend to me and has encouraged me along the way.
 You know, I love the congregation.
 I love being here.
 I feel rooted here.

 Interviewer: That’s wonderful.
 You said growing up you had a secular Jewish family.

 Mindel: Right, the only time I went to synagogue with my family, I was six years old and my brother had his Bar Mitzvah.
 It was the only time I was ever there.
 When I was in high school, one of my high school friends encouraged me to join a temple youth group, which I could participate in without my family being a members and I did that for a while.